raabid236/endovis2022/README.md

 # endovis2022
 Semantic segmentation aspect of the SAR-RARP50 challenge

-The code was built using python 3.11 and uses Deeplabv3_resnet50 model from torchvision achieving 0.73 miou.
+The code was built using python 3.11 and uses Deeplabv3_resnet50 model from torchvision achieving 0.73 and 0.71 miou.

 Training script is available as a python notebook that was used in google collab.
 To run the code, adjust the section starting/labelled as 'Arguments'.
 The parameters used for training are pre-filled in the scripts:
 - endovis2022_focal.ipynb trains using CE and focal combined loss